Medicina Internacia Revuo

-Medicina Internacia Revuo (originally Internacia Medicina Revuo or, in English, the International Medical Review) is the official organ of Universala Medicina Esperanto Asocio, an organization that gathers physicians, pharmacists, and other medical professionals who have a working knowledge of Esperanto.
+Medicina Internacia Revuo (originally Internacia Medicina Revuo or, in English, the International Medical Review) is the official organ of Universal Medicine Esperanto Association, an organization that gathers physicians, pharmacists, and other medical professionals who have a working knowledge of Esperanto.
 The twice-yearly journal publishes articles that have undergone peer review and that are written in various languages, including English and Polish; abstracts are provided in English and Esperanto.
 The journal publishes broadly within the medical sciences, has an internationally renowned board of editors, and is included in the Index Copernicus database.
 The journal is available gold open access, but no author fees are charged.

 History

 As early as the Third Congress on Esperanto, held in London in 1907, there was a call from members of the medical professions to establish a medical journal in Esperanto.
 Indeed, a letter to the British medical journal The Lancet praised a previous Esperanto medical journal, the Internacia Revuo Medicina, which was multilingual with a monthly publication schedule, saying: